Glitch-Code-Design/Lux-Photography/README.md

 - https://www.pexels.com/
 - https://pixabay.com/

-Any and all feedback is greatly appreciated.
+Any and all feedback is greatly appreciated!